Skip to main content

 Exhibit H When You Meant Exhibit G

-Each bill gets its own denial, EOB, peer review, verification requests, and bill packaged as a single exhibit.
-With five or more bills, the exhibit letters run from A through K or beyond.
+Each bill gets its own denial, EOB, peer review, and verification requests packaged as a single exhibit.
+With five or more bills, the letters run A through K or beyond.
 One mismatched reference and the court cannot follow your proof.

 Every Exhibit Reference Mapped Automatically

-DocketDrafter assigns exhibit letters and maps every paragraph reference to the correct exhibit.
-Court-formatted Word doc with caption, signature blocks, and exhibit cover pages.
-Fully editable.
+• Assigns exhibit letters and maps every paragraph reference to the right exhibit

 “Where Did You Get This Template From?”

-Your staff searches for an old motion, picks one that looks close enough, and swaps the dates.
+Your staff finds an old motion that looks close enough and swaps the dates.
 But the fee schedule version is wrong, or the case law is from the wrong appellate department, or a paragraph from the last case is still in there.
 You catch it in review.
 You catch it every week.

 One Playbook.
 Every Motion.
 Always Current.